 - Make sure you do a little research on your pins.
-During my most recent trip planning for Scotland, I’ve seen some amazing images of the Fairy Pools on Skye, all lined with purple trees.
+During my most recent Europe trip planner for Scotland, I’ve seen some amazing images of the Fairy Pools on Skye, all lined with purple trees.
 If you look a little harder you will find the same image, without the photoshopping with lush green trees… of a river in New Zealand.

 - A great place to start are those pins that show “top ten places to visit” or “ secret locations in”.
 Check out the articles linked to these pins then look further into the locations that spike your interest.

 - Make sure you scroll down after clicking on a pin, you can discover some great finds in the “related pins” section.